tiredpixel/capistrano-scm-strategy/README.md

 Dear Me, Here is a vague wishlist:

-- `Capistrano::Scm::Strategy::Hg::Sparse` :
+- `Capistrano::Scm::Strategy::Hg::Shallow` :
-  A sparse Mercurial strategy.
+  A shallow Mercurial strategy.

-- `Capistrano::Scm::Strategy::Svn::Sparse` :
+- `Capistrano::Scm::Strategy::Svn::Shallow` :
-  A sparse Subversion strategy.
+  A shallow Subversion strategy.

 Also take a look at the [issue tracker](https://github.com/tiredpixel/capistrano-scm-strategy/issues).